taisukef/JSONLD/README.md

     https://github.com/json-ld/json-ld.org
     https://github.com/json-ld/normalization

-They should be sibling directories of the jsonld.js directory or in a `test-suites` dir.
+They should be sibling directories of the jsonld-es directory or in a `test-suites` dir.
 To clone shallow copies into the `test-suites` dir you can use the following: